open-telemetry/opentelemetry-specification/specification/common/common.md

 ### Attribute Limits

 Execution of erroneous code can result in unintended attributes.
-If there is no limits placed on attributes, they can quickly exhaust available memory, resulting in crashes that are difficult to recover from safely.
+If there are no limits placed on attributes, they can quickly exhaust available memory, resulting in crashes that are difficult to recover from safely.